nbush257/pyExpControl/README.md

  - [ARCOM](https://github.com/sanworks/ArCOM) - Improvements to arduino Serial control by Sanworks
  - Tbox
     - Teensybox, handles mostly deprecated pin mappings to control valves and experiments.
 Should be phased out but some functionality is still being used.
- - cobalt-control
+ - digital_laser-control
-    - Controls the analog out pin on the teensy to drive a cobalt MLD laser.
+    - Controls the analog out pin on the teensy to drive a digital_laser MLD laser.
 Ultimately all it does is provide a set of functions that time and scale an analog out signal in useful ways to control that laser (e.g., 0-1V outputs with pulses).
 Can be used in `B` (binary) or `S` (sigmoidal) mode.
         - If binary, pulses are binary(i.e., digital) where LOW is 0v and HIGH is scaled between 0-1v to control the output power of the laser.
         - If sigmoidal, a smooth sigmoidal ramp over ~2ms is applied to the laser turning on or off to reduce light artifact on the NPX probe
  - teensy32_firmware